-Columbia University has many well-being initiatives that focus on helping people, “achieve a balance and adjust to your life as a Columbia Student.”
-These range from the more formal counseling services to more unique activities, such as wellness days.
+Columbia University has many well-being initiatives that focus on helping people “achieve a balance and adjust to your life as a Columbia Student.”
+These range from more formal counseling services to more unique activities, such as wellness days.
 Perhaps the most proactive initiative on the Columbia University campus that addresses homesickness is the Task Force On Inclusion and Belonging.
 Campus Explorer states that Columbia University has the fifth-best freshman orientation.
 US News ranks the college as the joint 54th best for first-year experiences.
 College Choice states that it has the 20th happiest freshmen.

 2. The Ohio State University

 A wide range of campus resources exists to help students struggling with homesickness at The Ohio State University.
 These include dorm resident advisors, involvement fairs, wellness centers, and much more.
 The college’s Welcome Week is incredibly effective at helping new students find resources that make them feel at home.
 Thanks to this programming, Campus Explorer considers The Ohio State University to have the fourth-best freshman orientations.
 US News states that the college has the joint 54th best first-year experiences.
 And The Recovery Village names the college the second-best for mental health.

 1. University of Michigan, Ann Arbor